dvdkrstndnls/seahorse/README.md

 7. Once the current user's most compatible friend is found, the app displays the result as a modal pop-up.
    * The modal displays name, email, and zipcode of the closest match.

+## Deployment

+This was deployed using [Heroku](https://devcenter.heroku.com/articles/git) and you can too - follow the link

+## Contributing

+Are you a stay at home dad, that would like to make this better?
+Get in touch!

+## Authors

+* **David Karsten Daniels** - *Initial work* - [David Karsten Daniels](https://github.com/dvdkrstndnls)

+## Acknowledgments

+* Charles Dunn helped!
+* Questions were run by my wife, Kate Naumes, ND